New Right: Poland

+New Right was succeeded by the KORWiN party (later renamed to the New Hope party) in 2015, where the new party had received 4,76% of the vote in the parliamentary election and Korwin, its backed candidate, received 3,26% of the vote in the presidential election.
+The New Hope party continued the New Right party's conservative libertarian and eurosceptic views, while also adding right-wing populist and conservative liberal views.
+In 2022, Sławomir Mentzen succeeded Korwin as the leader of the party and had taken measures to distance himself from Korwin, eventually leading to Korwin's removal from the New Hope in 2023.
+This also distanced the party from the New Right movement.

+In 2024, after his removal from New Hope Korwin founded a new party, which he has also called KORWiN.
+He stated that the party's postulates will be the same as the old KORWiN/New Hope's party postulates, before Mentzen's takeover.
+In 2025 Korwin's new party joined Braun's political extremist and anti-establishment coalition, the Broad Fire Extinguisher Front.
+Originally, Korwin and Braun had planned to create a new party together, called the Cobra (Polish: Kobra), but they decided on a broad coalition instead.

 South Korea

-In South Korea, the South Korean New Right movement is a Korean attempt at neoconservative politics.
+In South Korea, the South Korean New Right movement is a Korean attempt at ultraconservative politics.
 The Lee Myung-bak government led by President Lee Myung-bak and the conservative Grand National Party is noted for being a benefactor of the domestic New Right movement.

 United Kingdom

 In the United Kingdom, the term New Right more specifically refers to a strand of Conservatism that Margaret Thatcher and Ronald Reagan influenced.
 Thatcher's style of New Right ideology, known as Thatcherism, was heavily influenced by the work of Friedrich Hayek (in particular the book The Road to Serfdom).
 They were ideologically committed to economic liberalism as well as being socially conservative.

 United States

 In the United States, New Right refers to two historically distinct conservative political movements.
 These American New Rights are distinct from and opposed to the more moderate tradition of the so-called Rockefeller Republicans.
 The New Right also differs from the Old Right (1933–55) on issues concerning foreign policy with neoconservatives being opposed to the non-interventionism of the Old Right.